SebastianRichiteanu/UniHelper/README.md

 	- Press Submit
 - Edit them
 	- To edit a subject or a homework just press Edit This Homework/Subject
 	- Edit them
-** Note that if you didn't set the date and you still don't know it you have to check "Keep the old date" **
+	- ** Note that if you want to keep the old date just check "keep the old date" **
 	- Press Submit
 - Remove them
 	- To Remove them just press Remove This HW/Subject